 5. The “lost card” charge

-Lose or damage your debit card and a replacement will cost AED 26.25.
+Lose or damage your debit card and a replacement will cost 26.25.

 Even if the new card is mailed to you, the postage is usually included in the same fee.